Sinai Peninsula: Ancient Egypt

-From the time of the First Dynasty or before, the Egyptians mined turquoise in Sinai at two locations, now called by their Egyptian Arabic names Wadi Magharah and Serabit El Khadim.
+From the time of the First Dynasty or before, the Egyptians mined turquoise in Sinai at two locations, now called by their Egyptian Arabic names Wadi Maghareh and Serabit el-Khadim.
 The mines were worked intermittently and on a seasonal basis for thousands of years.
 Modern attempts to exploit the deposits have been unprofitable.
 These may be the first historically attested mines.

 The fortress Tjaru in western Sinai was a place of banishment for Egyptian criminals.
 The Way of Horus connected it across northern Sinai with ancient Canaan.

 Achaemenid Persian Period

 At the end of the time of Darius I, the Great (521–486 BCE) Sinai was part of the Persian province of Abar-Nahra, which means 'beyond the river [Euphrates]'.

 Cambyses successfully managed the crossing of the hostile Sinai Desert, traditionally Egypt's first and strongest line of defence, and brought the Egyptians under Psamtik III, son and successor of Ahmose, to battle at Pelusium.
 The Egyptians lost and retired to Memphis; the city fell to the Persian control and the Pharaoh was carried off in captivity to Susa in Persia.